marcacyr/react-event-timeline/README.md

 4. `yarn build`: transpile all ES6 component files into ES5(commonjs) and put it in `dist` directory
 5. `yarn docs`: create static build of storybook in `docs` directory that can be used for github pages

-The storybook artefacts can be found in `stories` folder.
+The storybook artifacts can be found in `stories` folder.
 Run `npm run storybook` and you should see your code changes live reloaded on the browser

 Also use [semantic-release](https://github.com/semantic-release/semantic-release) to automate release to npm.
 Use `npm run commit` to commit your changes and then `npm run semantic-release` to automate deployment and publishing to npm repository.

 ## License